Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Simply open an account, upload your images, set your prices for all our available products, and you're instantly in business!
 FAA provides you with an e-commerce website, fulfills your orders for you, and sends you your profits each month.

-Yes, I've been selling my photography for 6 years now.
+Are you selling your photography?
+Yes, I've been selling my photography for several years now.
 However, it hasn't been an easy road.
 I've spent a great deal of time learning, editing, and marketing my work.
-In addition to many, many, other activities such as social networks, exhibits, photo competitions, etc. All of which have helped me to present my work to the public and move my photography career forward.
+In addition to many other activities such as social networks, exhibits, photo competitions, etc. All have helped me to present my work to the public and move my photography career forward.
 I try not to expect too much at one time.
 When I do a self comparison, it's usually a comparison of where I was last year, not yesterday or last week.

+How much money do you make?
 It varies from month to month.
-Of course sales are a great reward, but some months there are no sales.
-For me, an off month is one of the most frustrating things about the art world.
-People seem to be fickle at times?
+Of course sales are a great reward, but some weeks or months, there are no sales.
+For me, an off week is one of the most frustrating things about the art world.
+Art collectors do not purchase with regularity and seem to be fickle at times.
 So much of my time is invested in creating my photographs, it's tempting to give up during these periods.
 A positive attitude is extremely important.
 You must believe in your self and the quality of your work, never stop learning.
 I always ask myself, what can I do better?
 I usually come up a long list of things, and begin working on them.

+Do you like Fine Art America?
 Yes I like Fine Art America.
 Previous to my print on demand website I was printing, matting, and framing everything myself.
 I exhibited my work and attended art shows.
 Not only was this time consuming, but I was left with inventory which I couldn't find time to sell.
 Fine Art America is one of the most professional art sites I've been involved with.
 I've learned a great deal from the wonderful community of artists who participate and sell their work there.

+I want to sell my photos, what advice to you have for me?
 Each person is different you have to fulfill your own needs.
 Figure out what you're comfortable with, read, experiment.
 What works for one person may not work for another.
 Try many different things.
 Learn everything you can about your craft and make consistent efforts to improve, never give up.
 Accept the realities of the art world, there will be disappointments.
 Selling doesn't come easy for everyone, it takes time for people to become familiar with your work.
 When people are not buying, it doesn't mean they've lost interest, don't get discouraged.